dotnet/csharplang/proposals/ref-readonly-parameters.md

 [funcptrs]: #function-pointers

 In function pointers, `in` parameters are emitted with `modreq(System.Runtime.InteropServices.InAttribute)` (see [function pointers proposal](https://github.com/dotnet/csharplang/blob/0376b4cc500b1370da86d26be634c9acf9d60b71/proposals/csharp-9.0/function-pointers.md#metadata-representation-of-in-out-and-ref-readonly-parameters-and-return-types)).
-`ref readonly` parameters will be emitted in the same but with additional `modopt(System.Runtime.CompilerServices.RequiresLocationAttribute)`.
+`ref readonly` parameters will be emitted without that `modreq`, but instead with `modopt(System.Runtime.CompilerServices.RequiresLocationAttribute)`.
-This ensures that older compiler versions will see `ref readonly` parameters as `in` parameters without any errors or warnings and new compiler versions will be able to recognize `ref readonly` parameters to emit warnings during [conversions][interchangeability] and [invocations][overload-resolution].
+Older compiler versions will ignore the `modopt` and hence interpret `ref readonly` parameters as `ref` parameters (consistent with older compiler behavior for normal methods with `ref readonly` parameters as described above) and new compiler versions aware of the `modopt` will use it to recognize `ref readonly` parameters to emit warnings during [conversions][interchangeability] and [invocations][overload-resolution].
+For consistency with older compiler versions, new compiler versions with `LangVersion <= 11` will report errors that `ref readonly` parameters are not supported unless the corresponding arguments are passed with the `ref` modifier.

 ### Default parameter values
 [default-params]: #default-parameter-values